Central University of Haryana: Controversy

-Land fraud
+Land dispute

 When the land for the university was leased out by the villagers for a nominal rent, local and state leaders promised that the local villagers will be given priority for admission and jobs.
 Since then, M.M.Pallam Raju, Union Minister for Human Resource Development, has told the villagers that the Central Universities Act, 2009, does not allow reservations for jobs based on domicile.
 The people felt cheated and no relief was given to them.

 RSS leader speech

 The university came under controversy and criticism when a senior leader of the Rashtriya Swayamsevak Sangh (RSS), Sunil Ambekar, presented a conference on "research methodology" without a research degree and as a chief guest organized by Central University of Haryana.
 Several scholars have questioned the option and asked if it comes under pressure from the government.